bytescout/pdf-co-api-samples/PDF Optimization API/JavaScript/Optimize PDF From Uploaded File (Node.js) - Async API/README.md

-## How to optimize PDF from uploaded file (node for PDF optimization API in JavaScript and PDF.co Web API

-### How to optimize PDF from uploaded file (node for PDF optimization API in JavaScript: How To Tutorial

-On this page you will learn from code samples for programming in JavaScript.
-PDF optimization API in JavaScript can be implemented with PDF.co Web API.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
+## How to optimize PDF from uploaded file (node for PDF optimization API in JavaScript and PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-JavaScript code snippet like this for PDF.co Web API works best when you need to quickly implement PDF optimization API in your JavaScript application.
-Sample code in JavaScript is all you need.
-Copy-paste it to your the code editor, then add a reference to PDF.co Web API and you are ready to try it!
-Further enhancement of the code will make it more vigorous.

-Trial version of ByteScout is available for free download from our website.
-This and other source code samples for JavaScript and other programming languages are available.

 ## REQUEST FREE TECH SUPPORT